paoloceravolo/Editoria-Digitale-Esercizi/XML/es5/out.md

   ## Examples

   ## Text formatting
-  Sometimes with longer paragraphswe just want a new line immediately.
+  Sometimes with longer paragraphs we just want a new line immediately.
   Divs are block elements too, and people don't always put their text in p tags.

   ## Quotey things